ms-iot/content/en-US/Samples/HelloWorld.md

     Remember to give a good name to your first app!
 In this example, we called the project 'HelloWorld'.

     ![App Template Location]({{site.baseurl}}/Resources/images/HelloWorld/new-cs-project-dialog.PNG)
+    We should update Visual Studio 2015 to 2017 in the project directory above.

 {% include note.html text="If this is the first project you create, Visual Studio will likely prompt you to enable <a href='https://msdn.microsoft.com/library/windows/apps/xaml/dn706236.aspx'>developer mode for Windows 10</a>." %}